pedrochans/hackathon-inditex-data-recommender/README.md

     - `familiy`: Product family to which the product belongs.
   - Data available at: [Download product data](https://cdn.nuwe.io/challenges-ds-datasets/hackathon-inditex-data-24/products.zip)
 - Train, Test:
+  -  Variables:
       - `session_id`: Session identifier.
       - `date`: Interaction date.
       - `timestamp_local`: Interaction timestamp.
       - `user_id`: User identifier.
       - `country`: Country identifier.
       - `partnumber`: Product identifier with which the interaction occurred.
       - `device_type`: Type of device used.
       - `pagetype`: Type of page where the interaction occurred within the e-commerce site.
       - `add_to_cart`: Boolean indicating if the interaction was adding to the cart.
 This variable won't be available in the test dataset.

   - Datasets are available via direct link download:
     - [Download train data](https://cdn.nuwe.io/challenges-ds-datasets/hackathon-inditex-data-24/train.zip)